samehelgazar95/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-Yellow dog is running in an infinite cirle, also we do
+Yellow dog is walking in an infinite cirle, also we do